Local convergence of large random triangulations coupled with an Ising model: Enumerative results

 We now introduce the generating series that will play a central role in this paper and are the subject of our main algebraicity theorem.
-The generating series of triangulations of a $p$-gon endowed with an Ising model with parameter $\nu$ is defined as:
+For any positive integer $p$, the generating series of triangulations of a $p$-gon endowed with an Ising model with parameter $\nu$ is defined as:

 For every fixed word $\omega \in \{\ps,\ns\}^p$, we also set